-Ascent is a student-focused lender that allows you to take out a student loan with either a cosigner or independently if you meet certain criteria.
-Not only can you finance your college or graduate education, you can also start building credit in your own name.
+Ascent is a private student loan lender that allows you to take out a student loan with either a cosigner or independently if you meet certain criteria.
+So you can finance your college or graduate education and start building credit in your own name.
 And with some unique perks, including a 1% cash back reward for graduating, Ascent is a strong contender to consider for your student loan needs.

-When taking out an Ascent loan, you could qualify to borrow anything from $2,000 to $200,000.
-You must be enrolled in an undergraduate or graduate program at least half-time in order to be eligible to apply.
+When taking out an Ascent student loan, you could qualify to borrow anything from $1,000 to $200,000.
+You must be enrolled in an undergraduate or graduate program at least half-time to be eligible to apply.

-Ascent also has some mild credit restrictions for borrowers and/or cosigners.
-When applying for a cosigned loan, the student must have at least a 550 credit score.
-Solo students and cosigners must have a minimum credit score of a 660.
-If you’re a solo student applicant, you’ll also need at least two years of a credit history with trade lines other than a student loan.
+Ascent student loans also have some mild credit restrictions for borrowers and/or cosigners.
+When applying for a cosigned loan, the student must have at least a 540 credit score in cases where the cosigner has a credit score of 740 or higher.
+Solo students and cosigners must have a minimum credit score of 660.
+If you’re a solo student applicant, you’ll also need at least two years of credit history with trade lines other than a student loan.
 This can be anything from a car loan to a credit card.

 Both cosigners and solo students must earn at least $24,000 annually with continuous employment over the last two years.
-These applicants must also meet an undisclosed monthly debt-to-income ratio.
+In addition, these applicants must also meet an undisclosed monthly debt-to-income ratio.

-Ascent offers borrowers two student loan types: cosigned loans and independent loans.
+Ascent offers borrowers two student loan types for undergraduate and graduate students: cosigned loans and non-cosigned loans.
 Here are the details of each one to see what you could potentially qualify for.

 Cosigned Student Loans